 The excess amount is the maximum you are a liable for in case of damage.
 This amount (€1,600 – €2,500) varies based on the value of the vehicle.
 Should you have the misfortune of having damage occur to the vehicle while on rent, the entire amount of the excess will be retained by the rental company until the damage is fixed.
 If the damage is less than the excess, you will then be refunded the difference.

 How do I pay the excess?The excess amount is preauthorised (held) on your payment card at the beginning of the rental.
 We do not deduct this money from the account; it just means that we are able to access it if damage occurs.
 If the vehicle is returned with no damage then the preauthorised amount is released, however, the length it takes to show as available in your account depends on your bank.

 Some banks hold this for 21+ days.
 If you do not have sufficient credit on your payment card to cover the excess or you would like to remove/reduce your excess, you can purchase our Super Damage waiver cover.

 For full details of the policy costs, please read our Terms and Conditions.

 Super Collision Damage Waiver (SCDW)

-Super Damage Waiver (SDW) is an optional extra cover which reduces your excess in case of damage to zero (except luxury vehicles where the excess can only be reduced to €200).
+Super Damage Waiver (SCDW) is an optional extra cover which reduces your excess in case of damage to zero* (except luxury vehicles where the excess can only be reduced to €200).
 It provides additional protection beyond the standard Collision Damage Waiver (CDW) that typically comes with rental cars.
 SCDW reduces your financial liability in case of damage to the rental car, including accidents, theft, or vandalism.